 WE BUY VINTAGE analog photo booths

 Analog, dip and dunk, vintage, chemical black and white photobooth … we are passionate about preserving this part of Americana for future generations to enjoy.
-Do you have a photobooth that you’re tired of maintaining or storing?
-We’re offering fair prices.
+Have a photobooth that you’re tired of storing?
+We’re offering the fairest prices around.

 Selling a vintage photobooth?

 We pay top dollar.
 Sell your photobooth to us.
-We’ll place it where people can use it again.
-We do not “flip” photobooths or convert them to digital.
+We’ll place it where the public can use it again.
+We do not “flip” photobooths, get them for parts or convert them to digital.
 If this is important to you, you’ve found one of the ONLY shops committed to this.

-Our love for these machines transcends profit or cheating anyone.
-We make our living off of our vending photobooths.
-That funds our passion for finding and restoring antique and vintage photobooths.
+We love these machines, but not enough to cheat anyone.
+Our vending photobooths fund our passion for buying and restoring antique and vintage machines.
 If you find a better offer for a photobooth that we want, we’ll beat it.

 We’ve purchased photobooths from San Francisco to New York, and Los Angeles to Quebec.
 Mint condition to near-destroyed and in pieces.
 We’ll buy one or an entire warehouse.
 Contact us for an efficient, fair transaction.